 Telehealth: Remote Healthcare during Crisis

 Remote medical care or Telehealth enables professional consultation from home.
 Doctors are able to assess the severity of the injury through video conferencing by viewing the site of injury and posing key questions.
-Medical patients following a personal injury may be requested to perform simple movements to gauge cognitive awareness and range of motion.
+They request that medical patients following a personal injury perform simple movements to gauge cognitive awareness and range of motion.

-Medicare has been expanded to provide greater coverage for Telehealth services.
-The1135 Waiver set in motion on the 6th of March 2020 enables individuals to benefit from subsidized or waived telehealth fees.
+Medicare provides greater coverage for Telehealth services.
+The 1135 Waiver set in motion on the 6th of March 2020 enables individuals to benefit from subsidized or waived telehealth fees.
 The waiver is a step up from Medicare’s virtual check-insandE-visitsthat were offered with restrictive prerequisites.

 The Law Firm of Walter Gabriel has compiled an exclusive list of healthcare facilities and practitioners for our treasured clients.
 We understand the difficulties in seeking prompt treatment during these tough times.
 Our healthcare contacts are well-equipped with the skills and telemedicine technology to provide quality, comprehensive healthcare throughout the pandemic.

-Our contacts are also prepared to provide emergency surgery if required.
-Such cases will be handled through preventative measures that include spaced-out appointments, the donning of personal protection equipment (PPE) and regular sanitation of healthcare facilities.
+Our contacts also provide emergency surgery.
+Such cases are handled through preventative measures.
+Such measures include spaced-out appointments, the donning of personal protection equipment (PPE) and regular sanitation of healthcare facilities.

 Legal Counsel for Personal Injury Cases

 Personal injury remains a serious nationwide issue.
-It is highly recommended for injury victims to seek proper legal assistance if a case is suspected.
+We highly recommended for injury victims to seek proper legal assistance if you have a case.
 Medical fees for injury treatment and surgery can be extremely costly.
 Thus, seeking an experienced attorney will help you receive the compensation you need for your insurance claims and healthcare bills.

 The Law Firm of Walter Gabriel is experienced in representing clients in all forms of personal injury cases.
-We are located in Midtown Atlanta, GA, and represent clients throughout metro Atlanta.
-We also have an office in Alexandria, LA.
+We are located in Midtown Atlanta, GA, and represent clients throughout metro Atlanta, and we have an office in Alexandria, LA.
 We have represented clients in a wide range of injury disputes, with great success.
 Contact us for a FREE consultation and learn how you can receive swift compensation for your personal injury claims.